pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals-aws/_index.md

 begin.
 {{% /notes %}}

-As to skills, you should be able to
+As to skills, you should be able to <!-- Grammar note: No colon on lists when the list completes the sentence like this :) -->

 - use your local terminal.
 - read and understand basic Python code.